 When someone mentions CAD programming, odds are they will also bring up CAM programming in the same conversation.
 Some people even erroneously use the two terms interchangeably.
 If the two software systems are so intertwined, where is the line between the two drawn?
 The answer lies in the stage of manufacturing in which each is used.

-CAD stands for Computer-Aided Design (in some circles, it can refer synonymously to Computer-Aided Drafting), which refers to the design or modification of a digital model.
-CAM, on the other hand, is Computer-Aided Manufacturing and controls the machine used to produce a part.
+The main difference between CAD and CAM programming is CAD stands for Computer-Aided Design (in some circles, it can refer synonymously to Computer-Aided Drafting), which refers to the design or modification of a digital model while CAM is Computer-Aided Manufacturing and controls the machine used to produce a part.
 CAM draws the CAD model into the real world.

 Before any machining can take place, the product must be completely, precisely, and accurately modeled.
 This is where CAD plays its role.
 CAD replaces the outdated manual drafting of 2D and 3D models, which was time-consuming and more prone to errors.
 Industrial designers use CAD to create renderings and vector-based drawings that culminate in 3D models that display the finished product’s size, shape, and texture.